guard/guard/CONTRIBUTING.md

 Pull requests are very welcome!
 Please try to follow these simple rules if applicable:

 * Please create a topic branch for every separate change you make.
 * Make sure your patches are well tested.
-All specs run with `rake spec:portability` must pass.
+All specs must pass when run on [Travis CI](https://travis-ci.org/guard/guard).
 * Update the [Yard](http://yardoc.org/) documentation.
 * Update the [README](https://github.com/guard/guard/blob/master/README.md).
 * Update the [CHANGELOG](https://github.com/guard/guard/blob/master/CHANGELOG.md) for noteworthy changes.